UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

     --privileged --group-add root \
     uwthinklab/maw_gui:v1
 ```
-This command will take a while to be executed because it will pull the Bwb Docker image automatically.
 Upon completion, the following information should be displayed on the terminal.

 ![alt text](https://github.com/UW-THINKlab/Mobility-Analysis-Workflows-tutorial/blob/master/figures/BWB%20start.png)

 To launch MAW, go to link: http://localhost:6080/ using any web browser, which leads to the graphical interface of MAW.

 ![alt text](https://github.com/UW-THINKlab/Mobility-Analysis-Workflows-tutorial/blob/master/figures/MAW.png)

+After testing the MAW, you can close it by typing "Ctrl+C" in the terminal where you launched your MAW.

 ### 2.2 Download the test data
 You can download our test data for Case study 1 via: